bittorrent2player

 --save-path=$X

-Save downloaded data to the directory X. If X contains a partially downloaded file, Server will catch it, like normal BitTorrent clients do.
+Save downloaded data to the directory X. If X contains a partially downloaded file, Server will catch it like a usual BitTorrent client.

 BitTorrent parameters